Average SAT Scores – What Does the Average Student Score on the SAT?

 The College Board also publishes a distribution of the SAT scores from all students.
 So, in a broader sense, students can at least get a general idea of how their score compares to all other students who sat for the exam.

-However, in reality, your score doesn’t matter so much in comparison to all other students, but perhaps the most relevant question to ask is how does yours stack up against other students who are admitted to the colleges that you’re planning to apply to?
+However, your score doesn’t matter so much in comparison to all other students, but perhaps the most relevant question to ask is how does yours stack up against other students who are admitted to the colleges that you’re planning to apply to?

 Colleges and universities around the country do publish this kind of information.
 Generally, they report the 25th and 75th percentile SAT scores of all students who are admitted in a given year.